vecxoz/vecstack/README.md

 It depends on specific business case.
 The main thing to know about stacking is that it requires ***significant computing resources***.
 [No Free Lunch Theorem](https://en.wikipedia.org/wiki/There_ain%27t_no_such_thing_as_a_free_lunch) applies as always.
 Stacking can give you an improvement but for certain price (deployment, computation, maintenance).
 Only experiment for given business case will give you an answer: is it worth an effort and money.

 At current point large part of stacking users are participants of machine learning competitions.
 On Kaggle you can't go too far without ensembling.
-I can secretly tell you that at least top half of leaderboard in pretty much any competition uses stacking in some way.
+I can secretly tell you that at least top half of leaderboard in pretty much any competition uses ensembling (stacking) in some way.
 Stacking is less popular in production due to time and resource constraints, but I think it gains popularity.

 ### 7. Can you explain stacking (stacked generalization) in 10 lines of code?